-Kim Ventrella is the author of the middle grade novels SKELETON TREE and BONE HOLLOW.
-Her works explore the intersection between darkness, whimsy and wonder.
-She has held a variety of interesting jobs, including the overnight staff person at a women’s shelter, a French instructor, a Peace Corps Volunteer and a children’s librarian, but her favorite job title is author.
-She lives in Oklahoma City with her dog/superhero sidekick, Hera, and she would love to stop by your school, library or writing group in-person or via a free Skype visit.
+KIM VENTRELLA is the author of the middle grade novels SKELETON TREE (2017) and BONE HOLLOW (2019, Scholastic Press), and she is a contributor to the upcoming NEW SCARY STORIES TO TELL IN THE DARK anthology (2020, HarperCollins).
+Her works explore difficult topics with big doses of humor, whimsy and hope.
+Kim has held a variety of interesting jobs, including children’s librarian, scare actor, Peace Corps volunteer, French instructor and overnight staff person at a women’s shelter, but her favorite job title is author.
+She lives in Oklahoma City with her dog and co-writer, Hera.

 Brianne Johnson, Literary Agent